 On March 26, 2012 OSHA published in the Federal Register a final rule revising the Hazard Communication Standard (HCS) to align with GHS.
 This was the culmination of decades worth of work by OSHA to help develop the Globally Harmonized System and make it a reality in the U.S.

 Changes to the HCS to align with GHS are affecting over 43 million workers in over 5 million workplaces.
 Major changes to the HCS centered on:

 - Hazard classification

 - Safety Data Sheets

 - Information and training

-Costs to businesses are expected to be greatest in these areas:
+Costs to businesses have been greatest in these areas:

 - Re-classification of all chemicals

 - Training of workers on new label and SDS elements and familiarization with modified HCS system

 OSHA expects the revised standard will prevent 43 fatalities and 585 injuries annually in the U.S., with a net annualized savings of over $500 million a year.